benhmoore/Knwl/plugin_development.md

 ## Standards and Best Practices

-There are a few standards we ask (nicely) you keep in mind by to ensure a coherent experience for those wanting to use your plugin.
+There are a few standards you should keep in mind to ensure a coherent experience for those wanting to use your plugin.

 1. Parser plugins should be contained within one file.